leo-pfeiffer/epi-sim/README.md

 ## Web Application `EpiSim`
 The web application can be run independently of the model.
-You can either build it using docker compose (recommended for production) or the built-in Flask server (recommended for development).
+You can either build it using docker compose (recommended for production), or the built-in Flask server (recommended for development).

 The application is deployed under the following URL: